When a large image is loaded into the main Kaleider window it is usually

 the printer's DPI (which might appear rather small, since a printer's DPI is typically

 much higher than a screen's DPI).
-Press the Quality button to re-render
+Click the Quality button to select a

-the upscaled image with enhanced quality.
+Quality Level for the upscaled image.
 The # button will

 Sharpen the image.